 Thanks so much to Alison and Cruz for participating!
 If you're interested in learning more about 30 Days or Less to Freelance Writing Success, you can go here for full details.
 While I am not currently pursuing a career in freelance writing, I had full access to this course on it's original release to ensure I could recommend it.
 The eCourse more than met my expectations.

-There are three different pricing tiers for the eCourse, with the cheapest being $100, the second tier at $200, and the most expensive at $400.
+The course is $147.
 And if you're having trouble decided if you'd even be cut out for freelance writing, you can check out this free workbook Gina gives away with a list of 200+ writing niches.
 No strings attached!